-Ethics and integrity issues are specifically covered in the Constabulary's fifteen week and performance development review processes, in which all officers and staff are required to participate.
+Ethics and integrity issues are specifically covered in the Constabulary's fifteen week and strengths based conversation processes, in which all officers and staff are required to participate.

 The Home Office Financial Management Code of Practice requires the Chief Constable to ensure that governance principles are embedded within the way the organisation operates.
-This is achieved through the Chief Constable's arrangements for corporate governance, which embody the principles of openness, accountability and integrity in the conduct of the Constabulary's business compliance with all necessary requirements.
+This is achieved through the Chief Constable's arrangements for corporate governance, which embody the principles of openness, accountability and integrity in the conduct of the Constabulary's business

+The Joint Financial Regulations set out the internal framework and procedures for financial regulation and administration.
+They set out the arrangements for the proper administration of financial affairs ensuring these are conducted properly and in compliance with all necessary requirements.
 They also seek to reinforce the standards of conduct in public life, particularly the need for openness, accountability and integrity.
 The Financial Regulations also re-enforce the anti-fraud and corruption policy, covering the culture expected within the organisation, responsibilities and measures in place to prevent fraud and corruption and how it will be detected and investigated.

-The Joint Financial Regulations set out the internal framework and procedures for financial regulation and administration.
-They set out the arrangements for the proper administration of financial affairs ensuring these are conducted properly and in